Quantum metrology with precision reaching beyond-$1/N$ scaling through $N$-probe entanglement generating interactions: Optimization and characterization

 indicating the beyond-$1/N$ scaling of the precision on the number of probes.
 The maximized $F_{\mathrm{c,opt}}$ is reached at $(\Delta_\mathrm{0},\omega t)=(0,\pi)$, with the probe state $\cos\frac{\theta}{2}|\!\!\Uparrow\rangle+\sin\frac{\theta}{2} |\!\!\Downarrow\rangle$ $(\theta\in[0,\pi])$, which lies on the longitude line connecting the states $|\pm\rangle$ in the Bloch sphere.
 To further check whether the measurement $\{|\!\!\Downarrow\rangle\langle\Downarrow\!\!|, |\!\!\Uparrow\rangle\langle\Uparrow\!\!|\}$ is optimal, the QFI under the same condition of the maximized CFI can be derived as:

-which coincides with $F_{\mathrm{c,opt}}$, meaning that the MBCIT scheme is an optimal measurement scheme to achieve the ultimate theoretical precision limit, with a beyond-$1/N$ scaling behavior ~\cite{PhysRevLett.72.3439}.
+which coincides with $F_{\mathrm{c,opt}}$, meaning that the MBCIT scheme is an optimal measurement scheme to achieve the ultimate theoretical precision limit, with a beyond-$1/N$ scaling behavior~\cite{PhysRevLett.72.3439}.

 The scaling in Eqs.~(\ref{C_scaling}) and~(\ref{Q_scaling}) is restricted to $\Delta_\mathrm{0}=0$, and corresponds to the local precision~\cite{PhysRevX.2.041006}, which at first sight might seem to limit the applicability of the NPEG-based scheme.
 The compensate detuning introduced actually circumvents this restriction.
-If the compensate detuning can be controlled to high precision, it is always possible to shift the total detuning to $\Delta_\mathrm{0}=0$ with a fixed $\Delta_{\mathrm{TBM}}$, and maintain the overall optimal beyond-$1/N$ scaling across all region.
-We will demonstrate with practical examples in the next section that this prerequisite of the compensate potential with the high controllability can be fulfilled in various practical circumstances.
+If the compensate detuning can be controlled to high precision, it is always possible to shift the total detuning to $\Delta_\mathrm{0}=0$ with a fixed $\Delta_{\mathrm{TBM}}$, and maintain the overall optimal beyond-$1/N$ scaling across all regions.
+To avoid the high prior information paradox on $\delta_{\mathrm{TBM}}$, as discussed in Ref.~\cite{Giovannetti2012}, in practice this process needs to be performed adaptively, such as performing a rough pre-estimation in advance~\cite{Berni2015}.
+We will demonstrate with practical examples to show that this prerequisite of the compensate potential with the high controllability can be fulfilled in various practical circumstances and the performance of nonzero $\Delta_0$ will also be thoroughly discussed.